uzairbangee/chatbot/README.md

 So just get the code and deploy it where ever you want.

 I have used Facebook Developer Messenger API and Google Action API to create it.

+Create a .env file and add access token and other credentials over there.